 1. Stop Agreeing to Things You Haven't Read High Priority

-• ToS;DR (Terms of Service; Didn't Read) is a nonprofit, volunteer-run project that rates services from Grade A (treats you fairly) to Grade E (serious concerns).
-It's available as a free browser extension for Chrome, Firefox, Safari, and Edge.
-It shows you a rating automatically when you visit a website.
-Strength: trusted, transparent, peer-reviewed, no corporate funding.
+Use ToS;DR for quick ratings.
+ToS;DR (Terms of Service; Didn't Read) is a nonprofit, volunteer-run project that rates services from Grade A (treats you fairly) to Grade E (serious concerns).
+It's available as a free browser extension.
 Limitation: it only covers about 1,000+ services, so your niche app may not be rated.
+Use both tools together — ToS;DR for quick ratings, AI for deep dives.

 Usually, nothing happens immediately.
 And that's the problem.
 The risk is cumulative and invisible.